fbpx

 “I feel amazing,” Bettan said in Hebrew after the semifinal performance.
 “What an amazing performance it was. אמא’לה!
 [Wow!]
 I enjoyed it so much.
 And then, there was a moment towards the end, when I was singing, “יש מי שישמע” (‘there is someone who hears’) which I felt like I was singing for Israel.
 I swear I know it’s so cliche, but I sang for Israel.
 I felt how complete it was.
 It was absolutely amazing and I enjoyed every second of it with these amazing dancers.
 Again it was amazing amazing amazing.
 Thank you God for everything.
 Thank all of you for everything.
 Wow.
 Let’s go!”

 As with years past, there were some jeers from the live audience crowd.
 During the final rehearsal before the live semifinal broadcast, Palestinian flags were seen in the crowd and there were chants of “stop the genocide” could be heard.
-The Austrian newspaper Osterreich reported that two people disrupting the show were ejected by security.
+The Austrian newspaper Österreich reported that two people disrupting the show were ejected by security.
+Bettan’s weeks of rehearsals included preparation for performing during overwhelming boos to physical commotion.

 The song opens with Bettan singing over arpeggiated acoustic guitar.
-In the first verse, when he sings the lyrics “Oh Michelle,” dancer Lihi Freud appears by his side inside a diamond-shaped mirror stage prop.
+In the first verse, as he sings the lyrics “Oh Michelle,” dancer Lihi Freud appears by his side inside a diamond-shaped mirror stage prop.
 Bettan was wearing a black shirt under a black jacket with black leather pants.
 The spinning diamond then opened as the song’s first verse kicked up.
 They were then joined on stage by four backup dancers wearing half black, half white singlets.

 Israeli delegation chief, actor Yoav Tzafir, told reporters after the semifinal that Bettan gave “a perfect performance” and said the singer “didn’t let the boos get to him.”